hhwhhw204/WGMap/README.md

 # extract fea (pan-cancer and specific-cancer)
-echo "We provide the non-coding omic features of mutation, CNV, and gene expression"
+echo "We provide the non-coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset."

-``cd /data/extract_fea/non-coding``
+``cd /extract_fea/non-coding``

 ``python extract_fea.py -m mut -t Pancan``